 Emorie Jordon's clothes are fun, unique, colorful and comfortable.
 Customer service is phenomenal!!!!
 I can't say enough about how grateful I am to Lahna for helping me (and my family) navigate through our various clothing challenges.
 Emorie Jordon has become an integral part of my personal journey and for that, I am truly grateful!!!

 Coming from a family with a history of breast cancer, it never escapes me that there's a risk with my own health.
-I can still recall being in middle school when my grandmother received the diagnosis of breast cancer.
-She eventually decided on having a double mastectomy.
-It was clearly a shock for everyone in the house.
-My sister and I didn't feel like we could do much to help once she came back from the hospital.
-There were so many questions we wanted to ask.
-I remember my grandmother allowing us to see her scars and I remember being a bit taken back after I realized what had really happened.
+I can still recall being in grade school when my grandmother received the diagnosis of breast cancer.
+She eventually had to have both breasts removed. (although not at the same time) It was clearly a shock for everyone.
+Our family, her 15 siblings, her church family...it was something that woke up a community.
+I remember my sister and I feeling like we could do much to help once she came back from the hospital.
+There were so many questions we wanted to ask and wasn't sure how to ask them.
+At some point, when my grandmother wass somewhat comfortable, she allowed us to see her scars.
+I remember being a bit taken back after I realized what had really happened.
+It's crazy to think of what she must have been feeling at that time.
+She was 47 when she was diagnosed.
+Now that I've approached my 40's, it's hitting me in a different way now.

-I am happy to report that my grandmother is a survivor of over 30 years.
-Not too long after, my sister found lumps in one of her breast.
+I am happy to report that my grandmother is a survivor of 32 years.
+She's a fighter and told me that she was just determined not to let it beat her.
+Yep, that's her!
+Not too long after my grandmother was in remission, my sister found lumps in one of her breast.
 Because of early detection, she was able to get them removed early.
 Unfortunately, within years...my grandmother lost a sister to breast cancer.
 It completely shocked our family.
 No one was prepared for it, and thought that she would survive it like my grandmother.
 But she didn't.
-My sister used to spend summers with our great aunt and loved that time away.
+This was the aunt who my sister used to spend summers with in Ohio.
 No summer was the same for her...nor the family.
-Since then, we've had 2 other aunts be diagnosed and survive this deadly disease.
+Since then, we've had 3 other aunts and 1 cousin be diagnosed and survive this deadly disease.

-As I grew older, I remember asking my grandmother how her parents died....both died from cancer at a very early age.
-This is when it became very apparent that we needed to understand family history and health diagnosis.
-Although its not always about genetics, its almost always about the habits and traditions that are passed down.
-So sisters, I urge us to examine our eating habits, our daily activity, and our breasts regularly.
-Early detection is important, however prevention is always the goal
+October is also Family History month.
+So go ask the ask your elders these important questions about family history and health challenges.
+Remember, its not always about genetics...its almost always about the habits and traditions that are passed down.
+So sisters, let's urge on another to examine our eating habits, our daily activity, and our breasts regularly.
+Although early detection is important, prevention is always the goal.

 Flip through our blog...